shecodestooiq/form-validation-homework/README.md

 You can also read the api documentation => https://x8ki-letl-twmt.n7.xano.io/api:q7jBokrt .

-5. Extra Tasks (Optional) - Edit and Delete Functionality a...
-Implement Edit Functionality
+5. Extra Tasks (Optional) - Edit and Delete Functionality
+   1. Implement Edit Functionality
       Extend the form to allow users to edit existing data by fetching the data from the API using a GET request and populating the form fields.
-Implement a button or action to trigger the edit mode, allowing users to make changes and submit updates b...
-Implement Delete Functionality
+Implement a button or action to trigger the edit mode, allowing users to make changes and submit updates
+   2. Implement Delete Functionality
       Add a "Delete" button or action next to each data entry in the displayed list.
 When clicked, prompt the user with a confirmation dialog, and upon confirmation, send a DELETE request to remove the data from the API.

 Please feel free to reach out if you have any questions or need further assistance.